denoland/docs/runtime/fundamentals/node.md

 project which houses the dependencies as specified in the `package.json` file.

-Deno uses [npm specifiers](/runtime/fundamentals/node/#using-npm-packages) to resolve npm packages to a central global npm cache, instead of using `node_modules`.
-This is ideal since it uses less space and doesn't require a `node_modules` directory.
+Deno uses [npm specifiers](/runtime/fundamentals/node/#using-npm-packages) to resolve npm packages to a central global npm cache, instead of using a `node_modules` folder in your projects.
+This is ideal since it uses less space and keeps your project directory clean.

 There may however be cases where you need a local `node_modules` directory in your Deno project, even if you don’t have a `package.json` (eg. when using